abhaydineshk-10/abhaydineshk-10/README.md

 ###

-<p align="left">My name is Abhayy and I'm a first-year BCA student at Nitte Institute of Professional Education with a passion for coding, problem-solving, and building creative projects.
+<p align="left">My name is Abhayy and I'm a Second-year BCA student at Nitte Institute of Professional Education with a passion for coding, problem-solving, and building creative projects.
 Currently diving deep into Python, HTML/CSS, and exploring the world Cybersecurity., from Managlore, India</p>

 ###